 Channels of Course delivery: To deliver your course, you have to choose the channels of delivery of your course that appeals to your target market.
 There are two categories of channels

-- This includes the use of channels like YouTube, Webinars, email course, WhatsApp group chats, Facebook videos, online videos, course creation platforms like Teachable etc.
+- Online Training: This includes the use of channels like YouTube, Webinars, email courses, WhatsApp group chats, Facebook videos, online videos, course creation platforms like Teachable etc.

 - Offline: This includes, Classroom Taught class, Self-paced courses with physical course materials, Conferences, Seminars.